Planning Your Trip to Wood-Tikchik State Park

 Giardiasis.
 Treat water by boiling, filtration or chemical tablets to remove Giardiasis and other parasites.
 The intestinal parasite Giardia Lamblia is prevalent in many lakes and streams in Alaska.
 Giardiasis may be contracted by drinking untreated water in areas of beaver and other water mammal activity.
 The symptoms are diarrhea and severe cramping, and may appear up to two weeks after exposure.

 Fires.
-Open fires are only permitted on unvegetated gravel beaches and bars.
+Open fires are only permitted on bare gravel beaches and bars.
 Use dead and down wood only.
 Extinguish fires fully and bury completely before leaving the site.
 The use of portable camp stoves is permitted throughout the park and is encouraged.
 Live tree cutting is not permitted.

 Insects.
 Although not regarded a safety hazard, mosquitoes and biting flies can diminish an otherwise wonderful trip.
 At a minimum wear a long sleeved shirt or pack your favorite insect repellent and consider brining a head net for your outing.